 Boosting capacity on key trunk routes has wide reaching beneficial network effects by unblocking direct and connecting traffic.
-Furthermore A380 routings regularly demonstrate a superior yield, capturing the best quality traffic in a given market 80 per cent of the time.
+Furthermore A380 routings demonstrate a superior yield, capturing the best quality traffic in a given market 80 per cent of the time.

 Orders & deliveries

 - The A380 is 15 tonnes lighter than it would be if made entirely of metal.